Al Wahda Road Project, United Arab Emirates

 Al Wahda Road project construction

 As part of the project’s construction, Halcrow had to create alternative traffic routes and divert major utilities before closing Al Wahda Street.
-Utilities such as water pumping mains, 132KV cables and 30-inch gas pipelines were moved to the site.
+Utilities such as water pumping mains, 132KV cables and 30in gas pipelines were moved to the site.
 Halcrow improved the junctions and roundabouts and widened about 20km of road to enable an easier flow of traffic.

 Upgradation began in 2007.
 To commence further works, the street between Al Falah Plaza and Cultural Square was closed during 2008.